Edmund Muskie: Honors and memorials

-Memorial to Edmund Muskie in his birthplace of Rumford, Maine.
+Memorial to Muskie in his birthplace of Rumford, Maine.

-He was awarded the Guardian of Berlin's Freedom Award from the U.S. Army Berlin Command in 1961.
+Muskie was awarded the Guardian of Berlin's Freedom Award from the U.S. Army Berlin Command in 1961.
 In 1969, he was inducted in the American Academy of Arts and Sciences alongside Ted Kennedy, George McGovern, Walter Mondale, Shirley Chisholm, and Bella Abzug.

 At the conclusion of his political career, he held the highest political office by a Polish American in U.S. history, and also was the only Polish American ever nominated by a major party for vice president.
-On the 100th birthday of Edmund Muskie, U.S. Senator Angus King spoke on the floor of the United States Senate in memoriam.
-King noted the following: "if you would see Ed Muskie's memorial, look around you.
+On the 100th birthday of Edmund Muskie, U.S. Senator Angus King spoke on the floor of the United States Senate in memoriam, saying, "If you would see Ed Muskie's memorial, look around you.
 Take a deep breath.
 Experience our great rivers.
 Experience the environment that we now have in the country that we treasure."
-Muskie received the keys to all three major cities in Maine: Portland, Lewiston, and Augusta.
+Muskie received the keys to three major cities in Maine: Portland, Lewiston, and Augusta.
 He was given honorary citizenship to the State of Texas in 1968.
 Numerous days have been named "Edmund S. Muskie Day": September 25, 1968 (Michigan), January 20, 1980 (New York), March 28, 1988 (Maine), March 1928, 1994 (Maine), and March 20, 1995 (Maine).
 In 1987, the Maine State Legislature enacted Statute §A7 enacting "Edmund S. Muskie Day" on March 28.
-The statute was amended in 1989; Edmund S. Muskie Day is celebrated annually and is a public holiday in Maine.
+The statute was amended in 1989; Edmund S. Muskie Day is celebrated annually and is an official commemorative day in Maine.